Making Movies (band)

-Making Movies is an international rock n' roll band known for its Latinx activism in the United States and abroad.
+Making Movies is an international rock n' roll band known for its Latino activism in the United States and abroad.
 Formed in Kansas City, MO in 2009, their music includes elements of rock, cumbia, psychedelia, American roots, son cubano, and spoken word.

+Career

 The band is composed of Panamanian brothers Enrique Chi (vocals, guitar) and Diego Chi (bass), along with Juan-Carlos Chaurand (percussion, keys) from Mexico, and Duncan Burnett (drums) from Kansas.
 Past members include Andres Chaurand and Brendan Culp.
 The band currently resides in Los Angeles, and Kansas City.